gpdowney/lightweightLSAT/README.md

 ## Design

-The site's design is intentionally minimal: mostly grid-based CSS and Markdown.
-There are no scripts or cookies or user tracking of any kind.
+The site's design is intentionally minimal.

-The site is built using [MkDocs](https://www.mkdocs.org/) so that it can be written and revised in Markdown.
+It is built using MkDocs using the Material theme to take advatange of built-in features like search, comments, and navigation.

+Outside of comments, (via github discussions), and donations (via stripe), the site collects no user data.

-You'll find the actual content of the site in the Markdown files contained under "pages."
+Here on GitHub, you'll find the actual content of the site in the markdown files under "docs."

 ## Collaboration

 Email feedback@lightweightlsat.com to share ideas or volunteer@lightweightlsat.com to offer to help.

-Or use GitHub's issues to spot typos/mistakes/areas for improvement.
+Or use GitHub's discussions to note mistakes, confusing language, or other areas for improvement.

 ## Areas for Future Growth

-### Interactivity

-Since v3 the site now uses the HTML details tag to selectively hide information to encourage students to think as they read.

-This strategy could be expanded to more pages, and more interactive strategies (such as automatically graded quizzes) may be added.

-### Organization and Consistency

-Linking is somewhat inconsistent.

-Vocabulary use is more consistent, but certainly requires some updates.

 ### Publicity